edisonzsq/edisonzsq.github.io/README.md

 4. Wait for 5 minutes and visit the url `<your username>.github.io` on the browser to see your website being published.

+> Visit this sample webpage uploaded by this repository [here](https://edisonzsq.github.io)

 END